surykartka/circosBlastSimilarities/README.md

 # circosBlastSimilarities

-A simple script to draw a [circos](http://www.circos.ca/) plot with blast similarities between genomic segments.
+A simple script to draw a [circos](http://www.circos.ca/) plot with blast similarities between genomic segments (potential segmental duplications) within a chromosome.

 Other plots, like RNA-seq coverage, can be added.